 Entering first-year students can apply for the Health Scholars Program at the health advising web site, www.temple.edu/healthadvising.
 See the Special Admissions Programs section of the Bulletin for details.

 The Russell Conwell Center’s Ronald E. McNair Post-baccalaureate Achievement Program provides extensive pre-doctoral preparation for eligible undergraduate students.
 Students complete a faculty-mentored research project, assist in teaching an Intellectual Heritage course, receive exhaustive graduate school preparation, and present their research at multiple conferences.
 Students receive a stipend during their participation.
 For more information, contact Nathan Knispel at 215-204-8023, visit the McNair office at 617 Ritter Annex, or see the Academic Support section of the Bulletin.

-The applicability of ROTC, NROTC and AFROTC credits for graduation credit is under active review.
-If approved by the university and by the schools and colleges, undergraduate students whose degree programs allow for free electives (those beyond required course credits needed to satisfy university General Education or Core, school or college, and major requirements) may be able to apply up to 12 credits of upper-division military science courses toward the total number of credits required for graduation.
-Those allowable military science credits applicable toward graduation requirements would include four upper-division courses at the 3000- and 4000-level in Aerospace Studies (Air Force ROTC), or Military Science (Army ROTC), or Naval Science (Navy ROTC).
+Undergraduate students whose degree programs allow for free electives (those beyond required course credits needed to satisfy university General Education or Core, school or college, and major requirements) may be able to apply up to 12 credits of upper-division military science courses toward the total number of credits required for graduation.
+The allowable military science credits applicable toward graduation requirements include four upper-division courses at the 3000- and 4000-level in Aerospace Studies (Air Force ROTC), or Military Science (Army ROTC), or Naval Science (Navy ROTC).

-It is proposed that courses for which credits will be applicable to graduation will include:
+The courses for which credits may be applicable to graduation include:

 Ritter Hall, Lower Level